ops-center/searchlight/docs/user-guide/alert-object.md

 ### Alert Object Fields

 * apiVersion - The Kubernetes API version.
-See Third Party Resource [Alert](third-party-resource.md).
 * kind - The Kubernetes object type.
 * metadata.name - The name of the Alert object.
 * metadata.namespace - The namespace of the Alert object